Offer in Compromise Attorney Services

 If you are unable to pay your tax debt in full, you may qualify to have your debt settled for less than the full amount owed.
-The tax relief experts at Federal Tax Management perform this type of negotiation often.
-We would submit an Offer in Compromise to the IRS, showing that you have exhausted all other payment options or that your tax liability is incorrect.
+At Federal Tax Management, our Offer in Compromise attorneys perform this type of negotiation often.
+We would submit an offer to the IRS, showing that you have exhausted all other payment options or that your tax liability is incorrect.

-The Offer in Compromise can be a life-saving form of tax resolution for those who truly need it.
+The Offer in Compromise may be a life-saving form of tax resolution for those who truly need it.

 Here is how an Offer in Compromise works:

 The acceptance rate on OIC’s is fairly low due to errors or omissions on submissions.
 In order to have a better chance of approval, one should utilize professional assistance for this complex process.
-Our highly qualified and experienced staff will work very hard to see if this is the best solution for your IRS tax debt.
-A tax debt can be legally compromised for one of the following reasons:
+Our highly qualified and experienced Offer in Compromise attorneys will work very hard to see if this is the best solution for your IRS tax debt.
+Tax debt can be legally compromised for one of the following reasons:

 - Doubt as to Liability – Doubt exists that the assessed tax is correct.

 - Doubt as to Collectability – Doubt exists that the taxpayer could ever pay the full amount of tax owed.